-Through this service review process, the Commission accepts the DWP's current water service area as shown on Exhibit "B" for use under the provisions of Government Code Section 56133, noting that these services existed prior to January 1, 2001 and therefore are grandfathered in.
-In the future, water service extension outside this defined water service area will require a sphere of influence amendment for the City of Big Bear Lake, and LAFCO review and approval of an out-of-agency service agreement under Government Code §56133 prior to contracting for the provision of service with the exception of the High Timber Ranch Project and Camp Oakes.
-A condition of approval will allow for the extension of service to Camp Oakes immediately and High Timber Ranch upon notice from the Big Bear City CSD that it cannot serve and it consents to the DWP serving the project.
+As a part of this service review process, LAFCO staff is recommending that the Commission accept the boundary shown above as the DWP's current water service area for use under the provisions of Government Code Section 56133, noting that these services have existed prior to January 1, 2001 and therefore are grandfathered in.

+In the future, water service extension outside this defined water service area will require a sphere of influence amendment for the City of Big Bear Lake, and LAFCO review and approval of an out-of-agency service agreement under G.C. §56133 prior to contracting for the provision of service with the exception of the High Timber Ranch Project and Camp Oakes.
+A condition of approval is recommended that will allow for the extension of service to Camp Oakes immediately and High Timber Ranch upon notice from the Big Bear City CSD that it cannot serve and it consents to the DWP serving the project.